Debt Ratios for Home Lending

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our superb Loan Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be happy to help you pre-qualify to determine how much you can afford.
+Remember these are only guidelines.
+We'd be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.